 9. This briefing covers Big Brother Watch's key concerns, addressing where this legislation will have a major detrimental impact on human rights and civil liberties.
 Given the sweeping nature of these powers and the new systems of repression and surveillance that they will enable, Big Brother Watch urges Members of the House of Lords to oppose the Public Order Bill.
-In particular, we call on Peers to amend the Bill to remove so called protest banning orders and new protest-specific stop and search police powers.
+In particular, we call on Peers to support stand part amendments in the name of Lords Paddick and Coaker which would remove clauses 10 and 11 and stand part amendments in the name of Lord Ponsoby which would remove clauses 19 and 20 from the Bill.
+This would remove so called protest banning orders and new protest-specific stop and search police powers.
 Failure to remove these clauses would allow protesters to be stopped and searched or subject to intrusive state surveillance and must never become law in a liberal democracy like the UK.